• Skip to main content

 For example, one of the applications that at first glance looks like Tinder is actually a banking Trojan that constantly requires access rights, and when it acquires them, it grants all the necessary rights to steal money from the user.
 Another, called "Settings" immediately after installation, presents a fake error message and later disappears, most likely returning with unwanted ads a few days later.

-Cybercriminals who specialize in phishing also do not miss the opportunity to feed on those seeking love.
-Fake copies of popular dating applications and websites, such as Match.com and Tinder, are flooding the internet.
-Users are required to leave their personal data or connect to applications through their social media accounts.
+Cybercriminals who specialize in phishing also don't miss an opportunity to prey on those looking for love.
+The copies of popular dating apps and websites like Match.com and Tinder flood it .
+Users are required to leave their personal data or log in to the apps through their social media accounts.
 The result is not surprising: the data will be used or sold later by cybercriminals, while the user will get nothing in return.

-Statistics also show that interest in the subject of love is growing as Valentine's Day approaches.
+Statistics also show that interest in the of love increases as Valentine's Day approaches.
 For example, the number of clicks on Phishing PeopleMedia's version more than doubled almost a month before Valentine's Day.

 The number of clicks on the phishing version of the PeopleMedia website found by Kaspersky products